gansbrest/aws-autoscale-dynamic-tagging/README.md

 1. Setup SNS topic with HTTP endpoint pointing to your app
 2. Run `npm install`
 3. Launch aws-helper.js script (somth like `node aws-helper.js`)

+**IMPORTANT** - the code assumes you are using IAM roles, so you don't need to specify AWS access keys when you use SDK.
+If you don't - adjust the code accordingly to pass access and secret keys.